Excel Text: using the TEXT function to convert numbers into individually formatted text

 Placeholder Function

-# Optional digit: ignored if the number contains fewer digits than the number of placeholder characters.
+# Optional digit: Ignored if the number contains fewer digits than the number of placeholder characters.

-0 Zero placeholder: if no digit is available for this position, Excel will write a zero.
+0 Zero placeholder: If no digit is available for this position, Excel will write a zero.

 ?
 Space placeholder: Only works with fractional numbers.
 Excel fills missing digits with spaces so that fractional numbers can be aligned with the decimal point or the fraction bar.